 Once you have those keys in hand, it’s easy to plan a trip that takes you everywhere as quickly as possible.
 Rather than cramming as much travel as possible into a few days, take the time you need to fully enjoy each stop along the way.

 The cool thing about RVing is that you don’t have to worry about figuring out where you’re going to bed each night.
 That gives you time and head space to enjoy the journey!

 The urge to be spontaneous is tempting.
 There’s a pleasure in going where you want when you want.
 It does help to have a solid plan in place if it’s your first time planning an RV trip.

 - Budget: How much you can allocate for gas, food, fun, and overnight stays?

 - Food: Are you going to cook or eat out?

-- Campgrounds: Where along the route you plan to call it a night?
-Campgrounds book up fast especially during peak season.
+- Campgrounds: Where along the route do you plan to call it a night?
+Campgrounds book up fast, especially during peak season.
 Make your campground reservations as far in advance of your trip as possible.
 It sucks to get stuck without a place to stay after a long day of driving.

 Plan to arrive early enough to set up.
 There is nothing worse than trying to set up after dark especially if you’re new to RVing.

 RVing is a great escape from the stresses of everyday city life.
-With proper planning your RV adventures will be endless.
+With proper planning, your RV adventures will be endless.

 We hope you can put this introduction to basic RVing to good use and enjoy your travels!
 If you have any questions or comments please post them below.